severalnines/docs/user-guide/deploy-cloud.rst

 Select one of the existing cloud credentials or you can create a new one by clicking on the *Add New Credential* button.

 * **Add New Credential**
 	- Opens the cloud credential configuration wizard.
-See :ref:`Integrations - Cloud Providers`.
+See :ref:`Sidebar - Integrations - Cloud Providers`.

 Select Virtual Machine
 +++++++++++++++++++++++